redhatci/ansible-collection-redhatci-ocp/roles/create-certification-project/README.md

 preflight_containers_to_certify:
   - container_image: "quay.io/my-container/bla-bla-image:v0.0.1"
     create_container_project: true
-    #custom_project_name is optional when not wanted to customize the container project name
-    custom_project_name: "my-custom-container-project-name"
     # Optional; use it to pass an image description to the created project
     short_description: "Add description here"